Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

+We define combinatorial objects that will allow us to encode (relevant parts of) the faces of the frames $\tilde{\Sigma}_0$, $\tilde{\Sigma}_1$, \ldots, $\tilde{\Sigma}_r$.
+Right after stating the definitions, we relate them to the topological considerations of \Cref{sec:sketches} and \Cref{sec:animated_sketches}.

 A \emph{proper sector} is a sequence $\sigma=(e_0;e_1,e_2,\ldots,e_q;e_{q+1})$ of directed edges of $D$ ($q \in \Z_{\geqslant 0}$), all incident to some common vortex face $f_i \in V(D)$, and consecutive in some cyclic ordering of the edges incident to $f_i$.
 The edges $e_1, \ldots, e_q$ are called the \emph{internal} edges and are assumed to be distinct.
 The edges $e_0$ and $e_{q+1}$ are called \emph{delimiters}.
 We assume that these are distinct from $e_1, \ldots, e_q$, thus no delimiter can be an internal edge.
 Edge $e_0$ is the \emph{left delimiter}, and edge $e_{q+1}$ the \emph{right delimiter}.
 Possibly, $e_0 = e_{q+1}$, in which case all the edges incident to $f_i$ distinct from the delimiter appear as internal edges.
 A \emph{full sector} $\sigma=(;e_1,e_2,\ldots,e_q;)$ is defined similarly.
 There is no delimiter, and all the edges incident to $f_i$ appear.
-A \emph{clock} is any sequence $C = (\sigma_1,\ldots,\sigma_\ell)$ of internally disjoint (proper or full) sectors of a common vortex face.